shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “I don’t suppose this design would work on the south side of the cliff?”
 Lemilay asked.

 “Um… no. I mean, I could modify it to work.”
-Ersatzica looked away and straightened her pencils so they aligned with the cracks in the tables.
+Ersatzica looked away and straightened her pencils, so they aligned with the cracks in the tables.

 “Ersatzica, I know you’re lying to me.”
 Lemilay whispered in her ear.
 She threw the design in the trash can.
 “You’re trying too hard.
 And unfortunately for me, this task is one that’s more… outside my wheelhouse.
 But fits squarely in yours.
 Curious, isn’t it?”